Suraj2093/Azure-Experience-Centre/README.md

 <kbd><img src="/Images/Click_Redeemed.png"/></kbd>

 ### Managing each user lab
-- Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
+-Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
-- Once logged in, click on **ODL** on the left pane of the portal.
+-Once logged in, click on **ODL** on the left pane of the portal.
 This will list the events if any.

 <kbd><img src="/Images/ODL_click.png"/></kbd>

-- Click on **Users** of the ODL's page,This will list the users if any.
+-Click on **Users** of the ODL's page,This will list the users if any.

 <kbd><img src="/Images/odl_users.png"/></kbd>

-- Now you can see the user, Click on Invite link.
+-Now you can see the user, Click on Invite link.

 <kbd><img src="/Images/odl_sent_Invite.png"/></kbd>

-- It will redirect the Launch Lab Page.
+-It will redirect the Launch Lab Page.
 Click on **Launch Lab**.

 <kbd><img src="/Images/odl_launch_lab.png"/></kbd>

-- Now you can see the your environment is creating.
+-Now you can see the your environment is creating.

 <kbd><img src="/Images/odl_environment.png"/></kbd>

-- Now you will get the ODL user URL details.
+-Now you will get the ODL user URL details.

 <kbd><img src="/Images/odl_userURL.png"/></kbd>

-- Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
+-Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
-- Once logged in, click on **ODL's** on the left pane of the portal.Click on users.
+-Once logged in, click on **ODL's** on the left pane of the portal.Click on users.
 You can see the all options after launching the lab.
-- In Users, Click on **view lab status**.
+-In Users, Click on **view lab status**.

 <kbd><img src="/Images/odl_viewlabStatus.png"/></kbd>